ibm-cloud-docs/openwhisk/deploy.md

         actions:
           hello_world:
             function: helloworld.js
-            web-export: true
+            web: true
-        apis:
-          hello-world:
-            hello:
-              world:
-                hello_world:
-                  method: GET
-                  response: http
     ```
     {: codeblock}

-3. Use the **`deploy`** command to deploy the package, action, and API.
+3. Use the **`deploy`** command to deploy the package and action.

     ```sh
     ibmcloud fn deploy --manifest hello_world_manifest.yml
     ```
     {: pre}

-4. You can list the actions, packages, and APIs to confirm that the three expected entities were created successfully.
+4. You can list the actions and  packages to confirm that the expected entities were created successfully.

     1. List the actions by using the following command.